Here are the five most important things to know:

-While some of the information in this article is applicable to older versions of the Apple Watch and WHOOP strap, I’ll be specifically comparing the Apple Watch Series 5 and Series 6 with the WHOOP strap 3.0.
+While some of the information in this article is applicable to older versions of the WHOOP strap and Apple Watch, I’ll be specifically comparing the latest-generation Apple Watch (Apple Watch Series 9) with the WHOOP strap 4.0.
+I’ve also included a segment covering some of the features introduced with the Apple Watch Ultra, which I currently wear.

 |Automatic workout detection||✓||✓|

-The Apple Watch 6 is first and foremost a wristwatch.
-At the same time, you can clearly see that Apple has a vested interest in health and fitness, as reflected in such features as activity and calorie tracking, as well as its Fitness+ platform (which offers dozens of guided workouts).
+The Apple Watch is first and foremost a wristwatch.
+At the same time, you can clearly see that Apple has a vested interest in health and fitness, as reflected in such features as activity, sleep and calorie tracking, as well as its Fitness+ platform (which offers dozens of guided workouts).

 The WHOOP strap, on the other hand, doesn’t try to be the Swiss Army knife of wearables.
 It’s a highly-specialized fitness tracker that provides deep insights into what your body is trying to tell you.